Second Floor—South Building

-The Information and Reference Department has a remarkably broad and extensive nonfiction collection.
-It encompasses a a wide cross-section of subjects including: philosophy, psychology, religion, sports and outdoor recreation, chemistry, cooking, consumer research, gardening, engineering, natural history, health and medicine, parenting, earth science, car repair, business, government, computers, politics, investments, jobs, art, architecture, antiques, design, crafts, television and movies, photography, theater, journalism, literary analysis and criticism, biographies, language and linguistics, publishing, poetry, drama, history, geography, travel, popular culture, and current events.
+The Information and Reference Department has an extensive nonfiction collection that encompasses a wide cross-section of subjects including: philosophy, psychology, religion, sports, chemistry, cooking, consumer research, gardening, engineering, natural history, health and medicine, parenting, car repair, business, government, computers, politics, investments, jobs, art, architecture, design, crafts, television and movies, photography, theater, journalism, literary analysis, biographies, publishing, poetry, history, geography, travel, popular culture, and current events.

 As a designated Government Documents and Patent and Trademark Depository Library, the Department’s collection also includes many publications received from the federal government and the Patent and Trademark Depository Library program

 - Grants.
 Resources to help non-profit organizations identify and pursue funding opportunities.